 Options for Medical Interventions

 There are some medical interventions you have the right to choose and others that will be used based on medical necessity.
 VBAC or vaginal birth after C-section is one of the birthing choices you can discuss with your obstetrician.
-The details of your previous pregnancy, reason for the C-section and current pregnancy health status will help your doctor determine if you are a candidate for VBAC.
+The details of your previous pregnancy, the reason for the C-section and current pregnancy health status will help your doctor determine if you are a candidate for VBAC.

 Medical interventions beyond your control may include emergency C-section, assisted delivery and blood transfusion.